top of page

 My family is still quite puzzled about why I've spent years of my life devoted to other people’s faith.
 But there was also certainly an innate fascination in terms of the choice of young women, in particular, to dedicate their lives to a higher power.
 What draws a person into that?
 It was a desire to understand a world that I knew very little about.
 That's often how my projects are driven, and how they start.
 Cécile’s situation is slightly different.

 Cécile: In a way, working with Alys on her first project as an assistant – translating, handling the camera work and certainly going to Lourdes – was a bit like coming home for me.
-My mother was French Catholic, so mysticism and contemplation were a big part of my life.
-I spent my childhood learning meditation with her and listening to Gregorian chants in the kitchen.
+My mother is French Catholic, so mysticism and contemplation were a big part of my life.
+Today I don’t follow any particular religion, but in my childhood I often saw her meditating, and she would play Gregorian chants in the kitchen.
 So, it was very meaningful for me to work with Alys, who comes from a completely different background, as an atheist, but is still deeply interested in spiritual life.

 Meeting Vera was incredible; here was someone with both a sense of strong spiritual searching and an earthly, grounded presence.
 It felt so relevant to me, like I was a mirror in a way.
 I felt an urgency to know her better, almost like starting a relationship where there’s so much to discover.
 And I guess at that point, I was in a difficult place myself; making independent films isn’t easy.
 So, when this project came along, it felt like the beginning of a new chapter.